alvg/alvg.github.io/pages/calendars.md

 The iCalendar is a Common standard and should work with any Calendar client.

 **How To Subscribe:**
   Click on the iCalendar link.
-(May need to click and hold for 2-3 seconds in some cases).
+(May need to click/tap and hold for 2-3 seconds in some cases).
   If it is recognised by your device, your browser should open up your Calendar application showing the calendar Subscription option.